-The 19th Biennial South African Society of Nuclear Medicine Congress, SASNM 2020, is taking place at the NH Lord Charles Hotel in Somerset West, just outside of Cape Town, on 4 to 6 September 2020.
+The 19th Biennial South African Society of Nuclear Medicine Congress, SASNM 2021, is taking place at the NH Lord Charles Hotel in Somerset West, just outside of Cape Town, from 26 to 28 February 2021.
 The theme for the Congress will be Synergy Over Singularity, Strength in Teamwork.

 Who should attend